edoput/openwispgsoc/_posts/2017-08-20-welcome-to-jekyll.markdown

 categories: netjsonconfig
 ---

-This year I got interested in a community network project called [Ninux][ninux-firenze] in Firenze and this is how I got in touch with [Gabriele][gabri] who later ... me to apply for a GSOC project with OpenWISP.
+This year I got interested in a community network project called [Ninux][ninux-firenze] in Firenze and this is how I got in touch with [Gabriele][gabri] who later convinced me to apply for a GSOC project with OpenWISP.

 I had two projects I could choose from and I got interested more in adding a backend to [netjsonconfig][netjsonconfig].